 Can anyone be truly good?

-This is a heartwarming story about a British family in transition after the mother’s recent death.
-Like a lot of kids Damian (Alexander Etel) spends much of his time daydreaming.
-Unlike a lot of kids he happens to be quite knowledgeable about the Bible and also has an unusual hobby.
-He has imaginary conversations with Catholic saints.
-It becomes evident that this is his way of coping when we see him ask them if they have met his mother in heaven.
+This is a story about a British family in transition after the mother’s recent death.
+Like a lot of kids, Damian (Alexander Etel) spends much of his time daydreaming.
+Unlike a lot of kids, he happens to be somewhat knowledgeable about the Bible and also has an unusual hobby.
+He has imaginary conversations with Catholic Saints.
+It becomes evident that this is his way of coping when we see him ask them if they have met his mother in Heaven.

-Spiritual Issues: Millions is loaded with religious and Biblical content.
+“Millions” is loaded with religious and Bible-related content.
 It isn’t the first movie to visualize 1st Timothy 6:3 “For the love of money is a root of all kinds of evil”.
-Millions is unique though because it reveals Biblical truths overtly and with complete sincerity.
+“Millions” is unique though because it reveals Biblical truths overtly and with complete sincerity.
 It is refreshing to see a film where a character who speaks of God and the Bible becomes the hero and not a comedic punching bag.